Sparse NMF with Archetypal Regularization: Computational and Robustness Properties: Numerical Experiments

 \subsubsection{Understanding robustness}

 We compare the performance of our algorithm with other sparse NMF algorithms in terms of robustness of the solution.
 We consider algorithms by \citet{10.1093/bioinformatics/btm134} (shown as KP), \citet{peharz2012sparse} (shown as PP) and \citet{hoyer2004non} (shown as Hoyer).
+To quantify the usefulness of having a sparse solution over a dense one, we compare our algorithms with the archetypal regularization framework of~\citet{javadi2019nonnegative}, which delivers a dense solution (shown as AA).
 We set $m=200,k=15,n=5000, \lambda=1$.
-We consider two settings: First, we keep the sparsity level $\ell$ fixed and change the noise level $\sigma_z$; Second, we keep $\sigma_z$ fixed and vary the sparsity level $\ell$.
+We consider settings for our ablation studies: \begin{compactitem} \item We keep the sparsity level $\ell$ fixed and change the noise level $\sigma_z$ \item We keep $\sigma_z$ fixed and vary the sparsity level $\ell$ \item We keep all parameters fixed except $k$ and explore how changing the rank can affect the performance. \item We investigate the effect of varying $\lambda$ in our framework \end{compactitem}